Community Classes

 Sylla has been playing drums since he was four.
 He went on to perform with his uncle on the djembe, dundun, kenkeni, and sangban drums, as well as the 21-key balafon, a type of xylophone made with gourds.
 He also traveled the world as the Director of the Senegalese-based Ballet Bougarabou.
 Camara is a Grandmaster of the djembe, but also plays many other African drums and instruments.
 Together they have taught and performed throughout the Hudson Valley for over two decades.

-For more information, see their Facebook page.
-Discount for students.
+For more information, see their Facebook page. $15 per class ($25 for both), $10 for students.
+No one turned away.

 Every Sunday from 3:00 to 5:30pm.
 (Community Center)